How To Become a Biotechnologist - Education & Experience

 After earning their bachelor’s degrees, many aspiring biotechnologists gain some practical work experience before determining the course of their career.
 Entry-level jobs, internships, and fellowships allow one to put their newly learned skills into practice, build a professional network, and sift out which niche of biotechnology to pursue.

 Work experience is often the best education on the market, and some employers may even subsidize further graduate-level education.
-Job and internship openings are best found through professional networks or LinkedIn and Indeed.
+Job and internship openings are best found through professional networks such as LinkedIn and Indeed.

 Step Three: Earn a Certificate or Master’s Degree In Biotechnology (One to Three Years)